saeed-anwar/DRLN/README.md

 </p>
 Comparison on real-world images.
 In these cases, neither the downsampling blur kernels nor the ground-truth images are available.

+For more information, please refer to our [paper](https://arxiv.org/pdf/1906.12021.pdf)

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.